julienroyd/Papernotes/notes/GAIL/GAIL.md

 ### Algorithm

-From that regularized IRL framework, they derive GAIL.
+The goal of the paper is to provide an algorithm that both scales to large state-action spaces and can imitate arbitrarily complex expert behaviors.
+From their regularized IRL framework, they derive GAIL.
 The cost function is given by:

 ![](gail_objective.png)